prakhar1989/hugo-blog/content/articles/the-domain-name-system.md

 </figure>

 - Before the DNS, the `HOSTS.TXT` file was used for publishing the mapping between host names and addresses.
 Eventually as the number of users and workstations grew it became harder and harder to transmit the file due to its increasing size.
-- An early design goal of the DNS system was, aside from feature-parity with `HOSTS.TXT` was the ability for the system to be independent of network topology and to be capable of encapsulating other names spaces.
+- An early design goal of the DNS system was, aside from feature-parity with `HOSTS.TXT`, was the ability for the system to be independent of network topology and to be capable of encapsulating other names spaces.
 - The initial DNS design assumed the necessity of striking a balance between a very lean service and a completely general distributed database.
 The leaner and more general the service, the easier it would be to extend and replace the existing implementation.
-Similarly although the service offers lookup and persistence like a database it would not provide other features such as atomic guarantees around updates etc.
+Similarly, although the service offers lookup and persistence like a database it would not provide other features such as atomic guarantees around updates.
 - The active components of the DNS are of two major types: name servers and resolvers.
     - Name servers are repositories of information, and answer queries using whatever information they possess.
     - Resolvers interface to client programs, and embody the algorithms necessary to find a name server that has the information sought by the client.
-- Early on it was decided that the DNS would exhibit a distributed system of control and its design as a tree grew as a natural consequence of this choice.
+- Early on it was decided that the DNS would exhibit a distributed system of control and its design (as a tree with organizations being in control of their subtree) grew as a natural consequence of this choice.
 - The domain name of a node is the concatenation of all labels on the path from the node to the root of the tree.
 Hence, the domain `www.google.com` is a node in the tree and has `www`, `google`, `com` and `.` as its ancestors.
 This has been demonstrated more clearly in the DNS resolution section below.
 - The DNS provides two major mechanisms for transferring data from its ultimate source to ultimate destination: zones and caching.
     - Zones are sections of the system-wide database which are controlled by a specific organization.
 The organization controlling a zone is responsible for distributing current copies of the zones to multiple servers which make the zones available to clients throughout the Internet.